japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-MemorySink.md

   data: DataFrame): Unit
 ----

-NOTE: `addBatch` is part of the <<spark-sql-streaming-Sink.adoc#addBatch, Sink Contract>> to "add" a batch of data to the sink.
+NOTE: `addBatch` is part of the <<spark-sql-streaming-Sink.md#addBatch, Sink Contract>> to "add" a batch of data to the sink.

 `addBatch` branches off based on whether the given `batchId` has already been <<addBatch-committed, committed>> or <<addBatch-not-committed, not>>.